EGjoni/Everything-Will-Be-IK/README.md

 </ul>
 </br>

 The code is quite fast and suitable for realtime use in most graphics applications.
-A fully constrained humanoid torso effectored at the hips, hands and head (simultaneously trying to reach all four corresponding targets in position and orientation) will usually solve in under a millisecond.
+A fully constrained humanoid torso effectored at the hips, hands and head (simultaneously trying to reach all four corresponding targets in position and orientation) will solve in well under a millisecond (roughly 0.2 milliseconds on an 8 year old mid-level consumer grade CPU).
+But further optimizations are likely still possible with data-structure tweaks.
 </br>
 </br>
 Please let me know if you find bugs you can't fix.
 Please commit back changes for any bugs you do fix.